 We've created this page to help answer some of the questions frequently asked regarding having owl boxes.

 How can I tell if my box is occupied?

 Any of these signs may indicate that you have occupants: scratches around entrance hole, "white wash" (owl poop) on tree, post or on ground below box, appearance of "plugged" drainage holes on bottom of box and hearing screeches, squawks, screams and clicks after dark.
 Whether you think your box might be occupied or not, please never disturb it.
 Sometimes there can be owls present even if none of the signs are immediately noticeable.
 If you'd like us to check your box for you, you can enroll the box in our monitoring program.
-For a small fee we make annual visits in late spring/summer to check on the occupancy of boxes, followed by a full report detailing occupancy, with any needed suggestions for improving or caring for box.
-You also get a discounted rate on our box cleaning services!
-Click HERE for more info on our monitoring program.
+For a small fee we make annual visits in late spring/ early summer to check on the occupancy of boxes, followed by a full report detailing occupancy, with any needed suggestions for improving or caring for box.

 I have owls, what do I do now?

 Congratulations!
 It can be an incredibly rewarding experience to live in the company of owls.
 Both for their astounding abilities as rodent hunters and for the simple joy of witnessing the life cycle of Barn Owls.
 You may have owlets present, you may see mom and dad leaving and returning with food from evening until morning, you may hear a wide variety of sounds coming from inside and around your box.
 Please allow them to complete their nesting cycles without disturbance and enjoy the experience.
 Barn Owls are typically very faithful to their nests and most commonly will return each year for the rest of their lives.
 Please clean your boxes annually - consult our cleaning and maintenance instructions for more info.
 We would love to hear about your occupied box, send us an email to let us know and if you have a photo please include it (please be very discrete and only take photos from a distance).
 Email us using our online form.